duracell80/DLNA-Radio/README.md

 ```

 ## Autorun DLNA server:
-Use your normal way to start a service but rather than starting rygel on its own, choose to run the start.sh script which will then pick up any new stations you add to your stations.json file.
+Use your normal way to start a service but rather than starting rygel on its own, choose to run the start script which will then pick up any new stations you add to your stations.json file.